 Contact Money Map Press

-Our world-class customer service and support team can help you to get the most out of your subscription.
-Our team is available to answer your investing questions from 9am – 5pm ET.
-Please review updates about changes in service due to COVID-19.
+Our world-class customer service and success team can help you to get the most out of your subscription.
+We are available to answer your questions about Money Map Press subscriptions from 9 am – 5 pm ET.
+We post updates about our COVID-19 updates.

 The Money Map Press chat can help you find answers or connect to a human.